mgo-af/mgo-af/README.md

-- 👀 I’m using this account only for work-specific stuff, so it will probably be pretty quiet around here.
+- 👀 I’m using this account only for work-specific stuff at Appfire and we're primarily a Bitbucket/Atlassian-based org, so it will probably be pretty quiet around here.

 <!---
 mgo-af/mgo-af is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.